45% of cannabis users don’t tell anyone that they use.

 Being a silent user shouldn’t condemn you to a life of loneliness.
 So, here are the four steps I have taken in my life to get more comfortable and talk about how cannabis helps me live life to the fullest.

 It’s surprising how many people are curious and want to understand how cannabis may help.
-I expanded my circle by talking to my sister, my mom, and a couple of very close friends.
+I started talking with people I'm close to like my sister, my mom, and a couple of very close friends.

-It was amazing how easy it was to tell them how cannabis was helping and how marijuana was turning my life around.
+It was amazing how easy it was to tell them how weed was helping and giving me my life back.

 Not all of them get it, but they are happy for me because I’m doing and feeling so much better.